 Drying and rewetting is both more common and more extreme in grassland sites than in forest sites, potentially leading to increased storage of osmolytes in the soil over time (Warren, 2016), in grassland soils as compared to forest soils.
 Such a pool would likely be enriched with bomb-C and could be the substrate source observed in the grassland sample respiration following air-drying and rewetting.
 However, even within the same grassland soil, such a pool could have a different interpretation or be considered to be part of a completely different soil carbon pool in an air-dried and rewet soil than in a field-moist soil.
 A scenario like this is demonstrated for the water extractable organic carbon pool by Slesserov et al. (2020), which increases in size following air-drying and rewetting, fueling subsequent respiration.
 In the current study, without further information for model parameterization such as inputs, ∆14C of bulk soil, or pool sizes from mechanistic fractionation methods, confident determination of which pool is fueling the change in ∆14C-CO2 following treatment for grassland samples remains elusive.

 If we assume that the respiration flux is dominated by the fast cycling soil carbon pool, then control sample ∆14C-CO2 should decline at nearly the same rate or just slightly slower than atmospheric ∆14C, as is observed for the forest and grassland soils sampled in both 2011 and 2019 for Experiments 1 and 2.
 While the difference from the atmosphere is greater for the 2019 grassland control samples than for the grassland controls in 2011, this may be simply because the bulk soil organic matter ∆14C content of the additional grassland sites included in the 2011 incubations is assumed to be lower.
-Bulk soil ∆14C was not measured for these samples, but measurements made in 2011 for nearby grassland sites in the Hainich-Dunn region had a mean ∆14C content of 50.9‰ (n = 10), while mean 14C for the grassland sites in the Schorheide-Chorin region was 13.9‰ (n = 10).
+Bulk soil ∆14C was not measured for these samples, but measurements made in 2011 for nearby grassland sites in the Hainich-Dün region had a mean ∆14C content of 50.9‰ (n = 10), while mean 14C for the grassland sites in the Schorheide-Chorin region was 13.9‰ (n = 10).
 However, the consistent enrichment of ∆14C-CO2 in relation to the atmosphere observed in almost all samples is strong evidence that the dominant pool contributing to respiration is more enriched than the atmosphere, and therefore must be comprised of predominantly decadally cycling, bomb-C enriched, carbon.

 Soils in this study spanned a relatively small range of storage duration, from 0 to 14 years, but within this range the duration of storage did not have a significant effect on the difference observed in ∆14C-CO2.
 To test this effect fully, it would be ideal to measure splits of the same sample at multiple points in time, but this was not possible within the confines of this study.
 The slight increase in the difference between control and treatment sample ∆14C-CO2 seen with increased duration of storage in the highly enriched samples from Oak Ridge, TN, analyzed in Experiment 3, suggests that some of the most recently fixed carbon may be preferentially lost over time.
 These samples were included precisely because the highly enriched label was concentrated in the most recently fixed carbon, and therefore should be a sensitive indicator of whether or not storage leads to losses.
 However, as the incubations conducted after 4 years of storage were done in a different laboratory under different conditions than the incubations after 14 years of storage, we caution that this may not represent a real trend.